EndPointCorp/end-point-blog/2014/07/24/postgresql-conflict-handling-with.html.md

 list of databases, or using custom conflict handlers.
 The primary strategy, and also the default one for all syncs, is known as **bucardo_latest**.
 When this strategy is invoked, Bucardo scans all copies of the conflicted table across all source databases, and then orders the databases according to when they were last changed.
-This generates a list of databases, for example **"B C A"**.
-For each conflicting row, the database most recently updated - of all the ones involved in the conflict for that row - is the winner.
-The other built in strategy is called "bucardo_latest_all_tables", which scans all the tables in the sync across all source databases to find a winner.
+This generates a list of databases, for example **“B C A”**.
+For each conflicting row, the database most recently updated—of all the ones involved in the conflict for that row—is the winner.
+The other built in strategy is called “bucardo_latest_all_tables”, which scans all the tables in the sync across all source databases to find a winner.

 There may be other built in strategies added as experience/demand dictates, but it is hard to develop generic solutions to the complex problem of conflicts, so non built-in strategies are preferred.
-Before getting into those other solutions, let's see the default strategy (bucardo_latest) in
+Before getting into those other solutions, let’s see the default strategy (bucardo_latest) in
 action:

 ```